MitocGroup/www/views/blog/posts/2016/02/mitoc-group-featured-as-frameworks-partner-by-aws-lambda-team.md

     <div class="center img-description"><a href="https://aws.amazon.com/lambda/partners">https://aws.amazon.com/lambda/partners</a></div>
 </div>

 We are very humble and honored to be featured by AWS Lambda as one of their Framework Partners.
-On behalf of our customers, we’d like to take this opportunity to thank AWS Lambda team for their continuous trust and support.
+On behalf of our customers, we'd like to take this opportunity to thank AWS Lambda team for their continuous trust and support.

 When we started this journey almost a year ago, our hopes and dreams were to conquer the world with simplified web development process, where developers focus 20% of their time on 80% of the overall software development and related operations.
 We were tired of the opposite, spending 80% of our time on 20% of results.
 And AWS Lambda played fundamental role in making it happen.